IVR:NYSEINVESCO MORTGAGE CAPITAL INC Analysis

 Key Factors

-- Sensitivity to rising interest rates affecting mortgage‑backed securities
+- Exposure to mortgage‑backed securities market volatility

 Key Metrics & Analysis